 You may delete records and other data within your Cerb instance.
 Use the search menu in the top right of the application, edit a record, and click the Delete button.

 You may request that we delete your personal profiles, organizational profiles, and/or testimonials, from our client database by contacting email@example.com.

 You may close your Cerb Cloud account and request that your data and backups be permanently deleted by contacting firstname.lastname@example.org.

 Security and Safeguards

 We take reasonable precautions to protect your data and personally identifying information.

 We do not have physical access to any of our servers or online storage mediums.
-See the section about “Third-Party Data Centers” for the upstream security policies of Amazon Web Services and Linode.
 These servers are protected within state-of-the-art data centers.

 We perform 24/7/365 monitoring of our network and service infrastructure.
 This includes server load, process information, account access, service utilization, network activity, and logs.

 Web-based communication with our servers is protected through 256-bit encryption via Secure Socket Layer (SSL) technology when URLs are prefixed with “https://”.
 This feature is required and automatically enforced for all Cerb Cloud subscriptions.
 It is the responsibility of clients and their representatives to ensure the use of SSL elsewhere.